seanpm2001/Widevine-l3-decryptor-wiki/Reversing-the-old-Widevine-Content-Decryption-Module.md

 And now, after the preparations, to the part where the real exponentiation actually happens. `R_rsa_core` is given the array of the 32 sums (or polynomials) that we just computed (`sums_table`).

-The functions itself is pretty simple (again, after de-obfuscation): It's just a `info->coreIterationsCount` iterations loop that multiplies a number 6 times in every iteration:
+The function itself is pretty simple (again, after de-obfuscation): It's just a `info->coreIterationsCount` iterations loop that multiplies a number 6 times in every iteration:

 <img src="https://user-images.githubusercontent.com/11458759/112755056-b6ade880-8fe7-11eb-9d68-ee9f99ba87c1.PNG">